simpleanalytics/docs/_docs/20_script/jimdo.md

 ---
-title: Install Simple Analytics on Jimdo
+title: Install Simple Analytics on Jimdo Creator
-menu: Install on Jimdo
+menu: Install on Jimdo Creator
 category: script
 category_order: 2
 order: 7
 hidden: true
-permalink: /install-simple-analytics-on-jimdo
+permalink: /install-simple-analytics-on-jimdo-creator
 ---

-You can embed our script in Jimdo using their blocks.
-On this page we will explain how to use this feature and help you installing the Simple Analytics script on Jimdo.
+You can embed our script in Jimdo Creator using their blocks.
+On this page we will explain how to use this feature and help you installing the Simple Analytics script on Jimdo Creator.

+> To install Simple Analytics on Jimdo you need Jimdo Creator.
+Jimdo Dolphin does not support custom elements.

 Follow these steps to add Simple Analytics to your website:

-1. Log in to your [Jimdo account](https://help.jimdo-dolphin.com/hc/en-us/articles/360000906806) and [choose the desired website](https://help.jimdo-dolphin.com/hc/en-us/articles/360018399172)
+1. Log in to your [Jimdo account](https://help.jimdo.com/hc/en-us/articles/115005536243) and [choose the desired website](https://help.jimdo.com/hc/en-us/articles/360018268112)
-1. Click **Edit** to enter your Dolphin website’s edit mode
+1. Click **Edit** to enter your Jimdo Creator website's edit mode
-1. Hover over your website and click on the **plus icon** (add content) and click on **HTML**:
+1. Hover over the content area with your mouse until the button **Add Element** appears
+1. Click on **More Elements and Add-ons** and select an **HTML** element:

    ![](/images/jimdo-add-element.png)